umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/usage.md

 ![top 10 bandwidth](../images/Top10BandwidthReferer2.png)

 {% hint style="info" %}
-Please be aware that any third party services will also take up bandwidth.
-An example of this could any uptime service which is implemented.
-The more the service pings the website, the more the bandwidth will go up.
+Be aware that any third party services will also consume bandwidth.
+For example, an uptime service implementation can increase bandwidth usage as it pings the website more frequently.
 {% endhint %}

 ## Top 50 - Media Files